surajgoraya/CourseLink-Assignment-Name-Fixer/README.md

 This project is built on Node.js, and requires Node.js and npm be installed on the computer.
 Contributions are welcome via pull request.

+Compiling the project isn't required (you can run it like any other node project `npm run start`), but it can make it easier to run the script.
+This project uses pkg and ncc to achieve a single exec being created.
+The command to build is `npm run build`, by default this only builds for macOS, however, the command can be modified to update the targets.

 ## Releases / Source
 Source & Download Located here: [https://github.com/surajgoraya/CourseLink-Assignment-Name-Fixer](https://github.com/surajgoraya/CourseLink-Assignment-Name-Fixer)